luokairo/MVP/README.md

-Code and Dataset for the paper "MVP: Multi-scale Visual Prompt for Visual AutoRegressive"
+Code for the paper "MVP: Multi-scale Visual Prompt for Visual AutoRegressive"